About the Collections

 Escondido Public Library's Pioneer Room is the primary historical research center for the community of Escondido.
 The Pioneer Room identifies, collects, preserves, and provides access to a non-circulating collection of records, manuscripts, and other significant resources of enduring historical, legal, administrative, and fiscal value.

-Documents, photographs, and other reference materials are available for researching a variety of local history topics, including historic homes and properties, biographies of people and families local to Escondido, and events about the history and development of Escondido and the surrounding region.
+Documents, photographs, and other reference materials are available for researching various local history topics, including historic homes and properties, biographies of people and families local to Escondido, and events about the history and development of Escondido and the surrounding region.

 The Pioneer Room is proud to partner with Flickr, Online Archive of California, Digital Reel (library computers only), and Internet Archive to help you search our collections.